Month 1, Day 21, Thursday 1:15 p.m.

-“We will increase our precautions.
+“We’ll increase our precautions.
 Thank you for the warning.”
-He sighed, hunching over his desk as if an invisible weight were trying to crush him into the mounds of paperwork.
+It was Oliver’s turn to sigh, and he hunched over his desk as if an invisible weight were trying to crush him into the mounds of paperwork.
 “Perhaps we can upgrade the alarm wards.
-All of our enforcers have already been pulling double shifts for the last week, and it will take some time to increase our numbers with trustworthy people.”
+All our enforcers have already been pulling double shifts for the last week, and it will take some time to increase our numbers with trustworthy people.”

 “The battle didn’t go as smoothly as planned,” she stated.

 “Has the takeover of the new territory encountered much difficulty?”

 “The Morrows may have managed their territory in a way I wouldn’t, but they weren’t completely foolish.
 They were more heavily armed and prepared than we had hoped or expected.
 It is difficult to conceal all signs of an operation with so many people and moving pieces.
 Nevertheless, it did not go as horribly as it could have.
 A few of our people died, more were severely injured.
 We managed to capture a large percentage of the Morrows.
 We mitigated the collateral damage as well as we could and are making basic aid available to those who need it—food, minor healing, and a place to sleep.